tdriley/webext-sync/README.md

 # webext-sync
 Sync data between an MV3 web extension's background, popup, options and content scripts.
 The data will persist across extension restarts and the background service worker stopping/starting does not affect functionality.

-Coming soon:
- - Support for nested data
- - Support for defining migration funcs for when the extension is updated

 ## Usage
 First install as a project dependency: